National Guard Forces Command: From USSR Internal Troops to the establishment of the National Guard

-On 28 July 1988, the Presidium of the Supreme Soviet issued a decree “On duties and rights of the Internal Troops of the USSR MVD when safeguarding public order”, clarifying its role in the cracking USSR.
+On 28 July 1988, the Presidium of the Supreme Soviet issued a decree "On duties and rights of the Internal Troops of the USSR MVD when safeguarding public order", clarifying its role in the cracking USSR.
 However, the Internal Troops were still a part of the Soviet Armed Forces and this state of affairs pleased no one.
 The Armed Forces did not want to be seen as a force of internal suppression, especially after the disastrous Afghan War.
 The MVD was finding itself having to extinguish increasingly frequent and violent hot spots and to cope with growing and increasingly well organised and equipped criminals.
 For this the MVD needed more fire power.
 On 21 March 1989, the Presidium decided to take the Internal Troops out of the Armed Forces and the Ministry of Defense and give them to the Internal Affairs Ministry, ending a 55-year partnership between the two ministries.

-In 1990, the establishment of the RSFSR MVD meant that the Internal Troops in the SFSR were now subordinated to the republican ministry.
+In 1990, the establishment of the RSFSR MVD meant that the Internal Troops in the Russian SFSR were now subordinated to the republican ministry.